rrrusst/solairia/README.md

 ## Load and interact with text-generation LLMs easily and privately using your computer's own hardware.
 Built with 'llama-cpp-python'.

 #### Known Issues:
+  - 10 Nov 2024: For Linux version, when using the option to launch without Terminal, enabling "Show LLM stats" option in Config menu does nothing.
+Workaround: Use option to launch/execute with Terminal.
   - 6 Nov 2024: <s>Ctrl+A (select all) and Ctrl+C (copy) key combination temporarily disabled in main chat window.
 Working to re-enable it in the next update.</s> SOLAIRIA hangs sometimes if user prompts rapidly multiple times while SOLAIRIA/LLM is replying.

 #### Updates (latest 3):